 We’ll begin to think about what our life might look like if we built a new one from scratch.
-We’ll dive deeper into our true values and beliefs and look at practical solutions for building a life of meaning.
+We’ll dive deeper into our true values and beliefs and look at practical solutions for building a meaningful life.

 The “Keeping up with the Jones” Philosophy

 Otherwise known as the “You’re not quite good enough, yet.
 But don’t worry, you’re one upgrade away from making it philosophy.”